 - There’s no repayment plan or interest.

 It is important to note that by using an angel investor you will most likely need to give up part ownership of your business.
 Some entrepreneurs see this as a major disadvantage.
-It can be incredibly difficult to find an angel investor but if you are lucky enough to find someone who is willing to invest personal finances into your business at its earliest stages this could be a major opportunity for the future of your company.
+It can be incredibly difficult to find an angel investor for your business but if you are lucky enough to find someone who is willing to invest personal finances into your business at its earliest stages this could be a major opportunity for the future of your company.

 Leverage Social Media